Tyler O'Neill Preview, Player Props: Cardinals vs. Mets

 Tyler O'Neill At The Plate

-- He has hit a long ball in 14.0% of his games this year, and 3.6% of his plate appearances.
+- Looking at the 51 games he has played this season, he's hit a long ball in seven of them (13.7%), and in 3.5% of his trips to the plate.

-- O'Neill has had an RBI in 12 games this season (24.0%), including three multi-RBI outings (6.0%).
-He has also driven home three or more of his team's runs in one contest.
+- O'Neill has had an RBI in 12 games this year (23.5%), including three multi-RBI outings (5.9%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.